Need a ride to light rail? Metro launches shuttles to Tukwila, south Seattle transit stations

 Metro must dare to try new services and risk occasional failure, Metro planner Casey Gifford told the Washington State Ridesharing Organization in a speech last year.
 In particular, the agency is trying to solve the “first-mile/last-mile” problem that naturally occurs because transit hubs can’t be built everywhere.

-Metro’s performance standards aim for at least 1,000 Via customers a week, which computes to around $6 operating cost per user.
+Metro’s performance standards aim for at least 1,000 Via customers a week, which computes to about $6 operating cost per user.

 Via is expected to make passengers wait only 10 minutes on average, for both standard and accessible vans.
 Three vans have wheelchair ramps in the rear that can lift 800 pounds.
 People can book those by choosing the “wheelchair accessibility” option when setting up the app account.